moussa-b/quran-interview/README.md

 ## Health Check Endpoint

 The application includes a health check endpoint at `/api/health` that monitors:
-- ✅ MySQL database connectivity
+- ✅ Database connectivity (MySQL or SQLite, depending on configuration)
 - ✅ Quran Foundation API availability

 ### Endpoint Details